basho/basho_rebar_tools/README.md

 ###Commands

 Whatever's enabled through the rebar command structure will show up in `rebar3 help` as commands named `brt-<something>`.

-The command `rebar3 help brt-<something>` provides _at least_ a brief description of the command and a listing of its options.
+The command `rebar3 help brt-<something>` provides a description of the command and its options.

 ###Configuration

 By default, the plugin looks for its configuration in a file named `brt.config` in the current working directory, though it can be made to look elsewhere or for a different file name by setting the `BRT_CONFIG` environment variable.

 The command `rebar3 brt-info` displays the effective configuration.

-Until I get around to documenting it, read the comments in the `priv/default.brt.config` file to see what you can adjust.
+Until I get around to documenting it, read the comments in [default.brt.config](priv/default.brt.config) to see what you can adjust.

 ##License